Flank/flank-dashboard/docs/02_process.md

 ## Daily standup

 A daily asynchronous check in.
 Answer [the following questions](https://support.standuply.com/article/97-how-to-customize-the-questions), with reference to the GitHub tickets.
+The goal is to reflect on yesterday and create a plan for today.

 * What did you do yesterday?
 * What do you plan on doing today?
 * Okay, any obstacles?

 For teams with large time zone differences, it may make sense to have standups at the end of the day.
 The questions are slightly different.
+The goal is to sum up the day and then think about tomorrow.

 * What did you do today?
 * What do you plan on doing tomorrow?